Hendar23/MAC-Atttack-List-Builder/readme.txt

-# MAC Attack List Builder
+# The Grill - A MAC Attack List Builder

 An unofficial, browser-based roster builder and interactive digital tracker for MAC Attack, the sci-fi miniature wargame by Chris McDowall.